-8 Allowed Robots and Sensors
+9 Allowed Robots and Sensors

-Teams are expected to use combinations of the following robots (whose models are available in Gazebo) and the following sensors (note that some configurations in italics are currently being tested and are not guaranteed to work properly):
+It is suggested to the teams to use combinations of the following robots (whose models are available in Gazebo) and the following sensors:

-P3AT (odometry, camera, battery, sonar, gps, laser range finder, thermal camera) P2DX (odometry, camera, battery, sonar, gps, laser range finder, thermal camera) Turtlebot (odometry, camera, battery, sonar, gps, laser range finder) Quadrotor (camera, battery, gps, laser range finder)
+P3AT (odometry, camera, battery, sonar, gps, laser range finder, thermal camera)

+P2DX (odometry, camera, battery, sonar, gps, laser range finder, thermal camera)

+Turtlebot (odometry, camera, battery, sonar, gps, laser range finder)

+Quadrotor (camera, battery, gps, laser range finder)

+Crawler robot (camera, laser range finder)

+Centaur robot (camera, laser range finder)

+Note: In addition, the teams could send their robot models to the Technical Committee in order to be evaluated.
+In the case of the qualified models, it would be announced to the other teams, thus they can use the model if they want.